 Get an insider’s story of learning Swedish.

-#5 You will squeeze food out of toothpaste tubes
+#5 … and you will squeeze food out of tubes

 To prepare you for your first visit to the cold foods section of a grocery store, understand that in Sweden, tubes are also used to package foods such as caviar, mayonnaise, mustard, and other similar condiments.
 At some point, you’ll probably squeeze some caviar from a tube onto half a boiled egg for breakfast.